Buddy

 Design process

-Throughout the 4 phases of the Double Diamond framework our team completed together a number of design thinking methods to arrive at our final concept.
+Throughout the 4 phases of the Double Diamond framework our team completed a number of design thinking methods to arrive at our final concept.
 These steps were vital for the success of our solution and allowed for creativity, iteration, and readjusting our goal without creating setbacks in our development timeline.

 UI x product development